gorathus6-sketch/terraform/README.md

 Training the next generation of Cloud and Security Engineers.

 At Empathome Cloud Systems LLC, we foster an environment inclusive to all.
-Ethnicity, race, religion, ability, sexual orientation, social status, at the end of the day we must look beyond optics and celebrate everyone's ability to contribute to a harmonious and properous society.
+Ethnicity, race, religion, ability, sexual orientation, social status; At the end of the day we must look beyond optics and celebrate everyone's ability to contribute to a harmonious and properous society.